munificent/craftinginterpreters/book/parsing-expressions.md

 Some CS textbooks make a big deal out of parsers.
 In the 60s, computer scientists -- understandably tired of programming in assembly language -- started designing more sophisticated, <span name="human">human</span>-friendly languages like FORTRAN and ALGOL.
-Alas, they weren't very *machine*-friendly, for the primitive machines at the time.
+Alas, they weren't very *machine*-friendly for the primitive computers of the time.

 <aside name="human">

-Consider how harrowing assembly programming on those old machines must have been for *FORTRAN* to be an improvement.
+Imagine how harrowing assembly programming on those old machines must have been that they considered *FORTRAN* to be an improvement.

 </aside>

-They designed languages that they honestly weren't even sure how to write compilers for, and then did ground-breaking work inventing parsing and compiling techniques that could handle these new big languages on those old tiny machines.
+These pioneers designed languages that they honestly weren't even sure how to write compilers for, and then did ground-breaking work inventing parsing and compiling techniques that could handle these new big languages on those old tiny machines.

-Classic compiler books read like fawning hagiographies of these pioneers and their tools.
+Classic compiler books read like fawning hagiographies of these heroes and their tools.
 The cover of "Compilers: Principles, Techniques, and Tools" literally has a dragon labeled "complexity of compiler design" being slain by a knight bearing a sword and shield branded "LALR parser generator" and "syntax directed translation".
 They laid it on thick.

 A little self-congratulation is well-deserved, but the truth is you don't need to know most of that stuff to bang out a high quality parser for a modern